 Examine website design, advertising platforms, and content marketing quality.
 Are they focusing on Google Ads, or are they spreading their budget through multiple channels?
 It’s easy to tell how much effort a company puts into a website, but it might take some keyword searches to find where they advertise.

 There are a handful of tools most businesses can use to get ahead.

 - Ongoing Content Production

 Remember, you’re going up against experienced companies.
-They probably already have a handful of very positive reviews, and a decent website backing them up.
+They probably already have a handful of very positive reviews and a decent website backing them up.
 You have to top these businesses, not just imitate them!
-You must be willing to go the extra mile, while providing that excellent services that all long-term successes do.
+You must be willing to go the extra mile while providing the excellent services that all long-term successes do.

 Idea #5: Low-Cost Social

 If a channel provides commercial roofing leads at low cost, why not give it a try?
 That’s the logic that’s driven thousands of companies towards social media.
 While homeowning consumers are particularly keen to explore social media for their essential roofing services, commercial organizations aren’t far behind.
 Your roofing company’s social media profile offers an open invitation to anyone curious about your brand.

 Are your social accounts encouraging new commercial roofing leads, or preventing them?